 The Significance of Korean Speech Levels

 Honorifics are very important in Korean and are something you will encounter in Korean literally every day.
-From when you call a stranger who dropped a purse or a worker in a restaurant to when you talk to your parents or boss, every daily situation is involved with honorifics.
+From when you call a stranger who dropped a purse or a worker in a restaurant to when you talk to your parents or boss, every daily situation involves using honorifics.

 The Confucianism-influenced Cultural Background